Pregnancy After a Miscarriage

 - Sexually transmitted infections (STIs) or listeriosis (a type of food poisoning)

-- Cervical insufficiency (also called an incompetent cervix), which is when the cervix dilates too early during pregnancy
+- Cervical insufficiency (also called incompetent cervix), which is when the cervix dilates too early during pregnancy

 - Fibroids or scar tissue in the uterus